NCERT Solutions for Class 10 Science Chapter 5

 (a) Millikan’s oil drop experiment

-(b) Mosley’s work on X-ray spectra
+(b) Mosley’s X-ray spectra studies

-(c) Bragg’s work on X-ray diffraction
+(c) Bragg’s X-ray diffraction analysis

-(d) the Discovery of X-rays by Rontgen
+(d) Discovery of X-rays by Röntgen

-Option b – Mosley’s work on X-ray spectra
+Option b – Mosley’s X-ray spectra studies

-(a) (i) only
+(a) Only (i)

-(b) (ii) only
+(b) Only (ii)

 (c) Both (i) and (ii)